14 ways to influence recent college graduates

 Creatively designed internships, left to your imagination, can be collaborated by you with, perhaps, the help of a college recruiter or workforce job certification – easily creating a win-win for everyone.

-Reach out to your local workforce program directors/coordinators, and ask them what skills and training is missing for your profession.
+Reach out to your local workforce program directors/coordinators, and ask them what skills and training are missing for your profession.
 See if you can provide anything to contribute to the training and/or skills certifications, and maybe even find government funding programs in the workforce budget to support your efforts.